 "The settlement policy must not continue.
 Expansion of settlements in Palestinian territory must not continue.
 Settlers must not take more land.
 These things create problems and obstacles.
 They're hindering the peace process and making it more difficult to find solutions."

-The Palestine Liberation Organization's Negotiations Affairs Department (PLONAD), in the "Settlements: Our Position" section on their website, www.nad-plo.org (accessed Aug.
+The Palestine Liberation Organization's Negotiations Affairs Department (PLONAD), in the "Settlements: Our Position" section on their website (accessed Aug.
 4, 2015), wrote:

 "In addition to being illegal, Israeli settlements in the oPt [Occupied Palestinian Territories] pose the single greatest threat to a two-state solution, and hence, to a just and lasting peace.
 Settlements, their infrastructure and associated areas of Israeli control grossly reduce the amount and quality of land remaining for our future state and severely undermine its territorial integrity.
 Under the 'land for peace' formula contained in UN Security Council Resolutions 242 and 338 and upon which the peace process is based, Israel is to withdraw from the territories it occupied in 1967 in exchange for full peace and recognition from its neighbors."

-The United States Department of State, in a statement delivered by Deputy Department Spokesperson, Mark C. Toner, on July 29, 2015 titled "Israeli Announcement of New Housing Units in the West Bank and East Jerusalem," available from www.state.gov, stated:
+The United States Department of State, in a statement delivered by Deputy Department Spokesperson, Mark C. Toner, on July 29, 2015 titled "Israeli Announcement of New Housing Units in the West Bank and East Jerusalem," available from their website, stated:

 "The United States continues to view settlements as illegitimate and we strongly oppose steps to advance construction in the West Bank and East Jerusalem.
 Settlement expansion threatens the two-state solution and calls into question Israel's commitment to a negotiated resolution to the conflict.
 We continue to urge the Israeli government to refrain from unhelpful actions that undercut the possibility of a two-state solution."

-Lara Friedman, MA, Director of Policy and Government Relations for Americans for Peace Now, in an article for their Israel-based sister organization Peace Now, titled "Settlements Are Not an Obstacle to Peace?" available from peacenow.org.il (accessed July 28, 2015), wrote:
+Lara Friedman, MA, Director of Policy and Government Relations for Americans for Peace Now, in an article for their Israel-based sister organization Peace Now, titled "Settlements Are Not an Obstacle to Peace?" available on the Peace Now website (accessed July 28, 2015), wrote: